stellar/django-polaris/docs/integrations/index.rst

 ------------------------

-Every anchor must define a stellar.toml file to describe the anchors's supported currencies, any validators that are run, and other meta data.
-Polaris provides a default function that returns the currency supported by your server, but you'll almost certainly need to replace this default to provide more detailed information.
+Every anchor must define a stellar.toml file to describe the anchors's supported assets, any validators that are run, and other meta data.
+Polaris provides a default function that returns the assets supported by your server, but you'll almost certainly need to replace this default to provide more detailed information.

 .. autofunction:: polaris.integrations.get_stellar_toml